discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

           "food": "rare-veggie-pizza",
           "utility": "toxic-focusing-crystal",
           "infusion": "Malign +9 Agony Infusion"
+        },
+        "skills": {
+          "heal": "We Heal as One",
+          "utility2": "Sharpening Stone",
+          "utility3": "Vulture Stance",
+          "elite": "One Wolf Pack"
         }
       }
     note: This builds damage depends on the amount of <Specialization